Rocco-Gossmann/nwgo-cli/README.md

 Step 2:

--   ▢ add a go based server template to the project created by `nwgo init`
+-   ✅ add a go based server template to the project created by `nwgo init`
--   ▢ have `nwgo` automatically compile that `go-server` project
+-   ✅ have `nwgo` automatically compile that `go-server` project
--   ▢ have `nwjs` launch that `go server` on a free port uppon start
+-   ✅ have `nwjs` launch that `go server` on a free port uppon start
--   ▢ pass the port of the launched file back to `nwjs`
+-   ✅ pass the port of the launched file back to `nwjs`
--   ▢ make sure the server is killed when nwjs closes
+-   ✅ make sure the server is killed when nwjs closes
--   ▢ make sure the server is killed when nwjs closes
+-   ▢ fix Error-Output during backend compile process

 Step 3: